Akumal Visitors Guide

 Buses can be a great and affordable way to get around Riviera Maya, particularly to Akumal.
 It’s a good idea to buy the best class ticket you possibly can, to get the most direct and best service.

 To take a bus to Playa or Cancun, you must get up to the highway using a taxi.
 There is a bus station on the east side of the highway.
-Buses to Cancun or Playa depart every 15-20 minutes and cost about $1.10 USD.
+Tickets can only be purchased at the bus terminal or from the bus driver.

 Things To Do in Akumal